ciribob/DCS-CSAR/README.md

 csar.csarOncrash = true -- If set to true, will generate CSAR even when crash

+csar.pilotRuntoExtractPoint = true -- Downed Pilot will run to the rescue helicopter up to csar.extractDistance METERS

 csar.autosmoke = false -- Automatically Smoke when CSAR helicopter is at 5 km

 csar.allowDownedPilotCAcontrol = true -- Set to false if you don't want to allow control by Combined arms